mariusavram91/mariusavram/blog/_posts/2023-10-05-meeting-madness-and-stages-of-grief.md

 cover: /assets/posts/meetings.jpg
 description: "How did we get here?
 How are meetings the first option?
 Why do they mostly suck?"
 tags: meetings work
+footnote: Thanks to PollyDot on pixabay.com for the original article image.
 ---